High School Transition Curriculum for Grades 9–12

 The Journey Doesn’t End After Grade 12

-See how our High School curriculum aligns with our Adult Transition track through a single, continuous pathway built on the same 6 Core Domains.
+See how our High School curriculum aligns with our Adult Transition track through a single, vertically aligned framework — from Grade 9 through age 22+.
+Explore the Adult Transition Curriculum or download the full Scope & Sequence.